crosscloudci/crosscloudci/README.md

 ### Why Cross-cloud CI?

-The CNCF CI Working Group has been tasked with building a cross project and cross cloud test system that compliments existing project CI systems which tests the interoperability of projects within the CNCF ecosystem across multiple cloud providers.
-The results of the tests should be publicly accessible from a user friendly dashboard.
+The CNCF ecosystem is large, diverse and continues to grow.
+CNCF would like to ensure cross-project interoperability and cross-cloud deployments of all cloud native technologies and show the daily status of builds and deployments on a status dashboard.

 ### What is Cross-cloud CI?

-A project to continually validate the interoperability of each CNCF project, for every commit on stable and HEAD, for all supported cloud providers with the results published to the Cross-cloud public dashboard.
+The Cross-cloud CI project consists of a cross-cloud testing system, status repository server and a dashboard.
+The cross-cloud testing system has 3 components (build, cross-cloud, cross-project) that continually validate the interoperability of each CNCF project for any commit on stable and head across all supported cloud providers.
+The cross-cloud testing system can reuse existing artifacts from a project’s preferred CI system or generate new build artifacts.
+The status repository server collects the test results and the dashboard displays them.

 The Cross-cloud project is composed of the following components:
+- Build Pipeline per project (optional, can use project’s build artifacts)

-- [Cross-cloud](https://github.com/crosscloudci/cross-cloud) Cross-cloud - Multi-cloud kubernetes provisioner
+- Cloud Provisioning Pipeline [Cross-cloud](https://github.com/crosscloudci/cross-cloud) Cross-cloud - Multi-cloud kubernetes provisioner
   * Creates K8s clusters on cloud providers
   * Supplies conformance validated Kubernetes end-points for each cloud provider with cloud specific features enabled
-- [Cross-project](https://github.com/crosscloudci/cross-project) - Project app and e2e test container builder / Project to Cross-cloud CI integration point
+- App Deployment Pipeline [Cross-project](https://github.com/crosscloudci/cross-project) - Project app and e2e test container builder / Project to Cross-cloud CI integration point
   * Deploys containerized apps and runs upstream project tests supplying results to the Cross-cloud dashboard.
   * Builds and registers containerized apps as well as their related e2e tests for deployment.
 - [Cross-cloud CI Dashboard](http://cncf.ci)